nestjs/docs.nestjs.com/content/recipes/prisma.md

 2. Create a new service `prisma init`, choose the demo server and follow the instructions
 3. Deploy your service `prisma deploy`

 If you find yourself in trouble jump over to their [Quick Start](https://www.prisma.io/docs/quickstart/) section for further details.
-Eventually you should see two new files in your project directory. respectively `prisma.yaml`.
+Eventually you should see two new files in your project directory, `prisma.yaml` configuration file:

 ```yaml
 endpoint: https://us1.prisma.sh/nest-f6ec12/prisma/dev